 Not all marriage fighting is emotional abuse or psychological abuse.
 Emotionally abusive relationships are characterized by the abuser having definite “intent” to dominate his or her victim.
 All emotionally abusive relationships have the clear intention and purpose to humiliate, dominate, shame, and control another person.

 For example, when Donald warns his wife Sharon that she must be ready when he wants to leave for their trip otherwise there will be consequences, he intends to teach her to be obedient and to recognize his authority.
 Donald is training his wife to comply with his wishes which include "being ready on time," which includes the message that Sharon follows every one of his directives all the time.
-This is emotionally abuse behavior.
+This

 2. A belief that "might makes right."